RebornBeat/Hearth/README.md

   captured / deterministic environments; world-generation (a different model producing a different downstream world) requires live runs.
 Every counterfactual result ships with its tier, and tier-3 claims must be backed by execution, not replay.
+- **Missed context is measurable only where the capture has evidence.** If the session graph lacks the relationship edge, "missed" cannot be inferred — `missed_context` is always a lower bound, and the evidence basis is recorded alongside it.
+- **Cross-strategy comparison requires the same session substrate.** Strategy A vs B is sound only over the same captured graph and conditions; different sessions produce different graphs by design — that is the point — so strategy comparisons are anchored to shared substrates, and the anchoring is declared.
-- **The factor space is combinatorial.** Factors × levels × postures × R × models ×
+- **The factor space is combinatorial.** Factors × levels × postures × strategies × R ×
-  harnesses explodes quickly.
+  models × harnesses explodes quickly.
 The taxonomy exists to make sampling principled, not exhaustive — reported results must state which cells of the factor matrix they cover.
+- **Aggregation inherits eligibility definition quality.** If the requirements are weak, the "unbiased" population is weakly defined.
+The eligibility gate is part of the benchmark's honesty, not an implementation detail — requirement profiles are versioned and published alongside results.
 - **Design-stage numbers are illustrative.** The R-sweep, Hearth-Delta, and factor-delta tables show the axes, not earned results.
-The values are claims to be earned by the benchmark suite ([§19](#19-benchmark-harness-power--traversal-power)), not facts yet.
+The values are claims to be earned by the benchmark suite ([§22](#22-benchmark-harness-power--traversal-power)), not facts yet.

 ---

-## 27. Prior art
+## 31. Prior art

 The full surveyed landscape — including hedged, verify-before-citing names — lives in [`docs/PRIOR_ART.md`](docs/PRIOR_ART.md).
 The solidly citable pieces: